kalsan/compony/README.md

 end
 ```

 All fields declared this way are automatically exported as Rails Model attributes.
-Note that this also means that you should never declare `password` and `password_confirmation` as a Compony field.
-Read more about this in the section about `Compony::Components::Form`.
+Note that this also means that you should never declare `password` and `password_confirmation` as a Compony field, as you will get the ArgumentError "One or more password arguments are required" otherwise.
+Read more about handling password fields in the section about `Compony::Components::Form`.

 Compony fields provide the following features: